bwright1114/OriginRepo/README.md

 #  **Teachers Pet is an intuitive application.
 This app is used as a class management tool.
-It allows teachers to be able to manage their students. grades, attendance, assignments, and be able to send and/or receive documentation.**
+It allows teachers to be able to manage their students, grades, attendance, assignments, and be able to send and/or receive documentation.**

 To view the application click the link below:

 https://official-teacherspet.herokuapp.com/

-If you want to test app:
+**If you want to test app:
 username: jen@testteacher.com
-password: testpass
+password: testpass**

 We used an agile-waterfall hybrid methodology to be able to complete this application within at 3-week timeframe.